uinix-js/uinix-ui/readme.md

 `Text` renders `as` a `HTMLSpanElement` by default.

-`Text` passes through all other properties onto the eventual `HTMLElement`.
+`Text` passes through all other props onto the eventual `HTMLElement`.

 `Text` renders variant styles by accessing from `system.styles.typography.variants` as opposed to `system.styles.variants` in other **uinix-ui** components.